brosilato/InteractiveBarPlot/README.md

 # InteractiveBarPlot
 Author: Adrian Varela-Alvarez

-Python Junyper notebook which explode the interactive capabilities of matplotlib.
+Python Junyper notebook which makes use of the interactive capabilities of matplotlib.
 The chart design aimed to facilitate working with samples instead of whole populations.
 For more interesting ideas on working with samples please check Ferreira, N., Fisher, D., & Konig, A. C. (2014, April).
 Sample-oriented task-driven visualizations: allowing users to make better, more confident decisions.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems